Catholic Tradition and Religious Education

 The religious life of the College is promoted through four inter-related components:

-- Evangelisation and Faith Formation: As individuals and as a community, Mount Alvernia College expresses in a simple and direct way that who we are and what we do is because of our relationship with Jesus Christ, Saint Francis and Saint Clare of Assisi, and Elizabeth Hayes, foundress of the MFIC Sisters.
+- Evangelisation and Faith Formation: As individuals and as a community, Mount Alvernia College expresses in a simple and direct way that who we are and what we do is because of our relationship with Jesus Christ, Saint Francis and Saint Clare of Assisi, and Elizabeth Hayes, foundress of the Missionary Franciscan Sisters of the Immaculate Conception (MFIC).

 In the College, we hope to foster a climate of respect for every person, of reverence for God and all of creation, of affirmation and drawing forth giftedness, and of the challenge to become better people who demonstrate forgiveness and justice.